 What Is A Documentary Wedding Photographer?

+Whilst traditional photographers often pose or direct scenes, documentary photographers quietly observe and capture the day as it unfolds.
+The result is storytelling imagery that feels genuine and full of life — rather than staged or scripted.
 Documentary wedding photographers work in a very natural, unposed and relaxed way.
-They possess a special skill for photographing genuine emotions that cannot be staged or recreated.
+They possess a special skill for photographing genuine emotions that cannot be staged or recreated, they never ask you to repeat something you’ve done for the sake of a photograph.
+They are trained to anticipate moments before they happen and photograph them in an unobtrusive way.
 Rather than aiming for perfect images, they are looking to capture how it feels to be there on your wedding day, so that you can look back and experience all the emotions, all the love and laughter to relive your special day time and again with those you love.

 Capturing Real Moments

-This style of photography captures the “real”, genuine moments as they unfold.
-Many couples don’t want the pressure of having to pose for pictures on their wedding day, or to spend hours away from their family and friends just to get those fun, faddish posed pictures which will soon be out of fashion.
+The key to this style of photography is capturing the “real”, genuine moments as they unfold.
+Many couples don’t want the pressure of having to pose for pictures on their wedding day, spending ages away from their family and friends trying to get the “perfect shot” or the latest trend, which may just go out of fashion in years to come.

 It’s the candid, unposed and unplanned shots that documentary wedding photographers are looking for.
 These are the moments that simply unfold in front of the camera with no direction from the photographer.
 The photographer is a fly on the wall, documenting what is happening and looking out for all the truly unique, storytelling photographs.
 For example, when the groom gives a quiet wink to his bride as she arrives at the alter, the look of love in the eye of the Father of the Bride, or when a guest laughs out loud or reacts to something happening during the speeches.
 These are the moments that should be included in your wedding album: photographs that don’t just tick the boxes of all the key moments but photos that go beyond that, to tell the story of your own special day in a characterful and personalised way.
 These are the moments that will help you to remember everything you want to remember about that perfect day, forever.